 If you have a family history of melanoma or your skin has a lot of moles, you’re at a greater risk of developing melanoma and should be especially aware of the symptoms.

-To learn more about skin cancer, call McGuiness Dermatology & Aesthetics or book an appointment online.
+To learn more about skin cancer, call McGuiness Dermatology & Plastic Surgery or book an appointment online.